Writing Custom axe-core Rules for Complex Data Tables

 How do I handle false positives in dynamically filtered tables?

-Add conditional logic in the evaluate function to check for loading skeleton classes or aria-busy="true", returning true (pass) until the DOM stabilizes and data is fully rendered.
+Add a guard in the evaluate function checking for aria-busy="true" and returning true (pass) until the DOM stabilizes and data is fully rendered.